Scholarships for Vermonters

 Application Deadlines For VSAC-Assisted Scholarships

-If you will be submitting the online application for VSAC-assisted scholarships, or uploading digital versions of any supplemental materials (including essays, recommendation letters, and other documentation), all documents must be SUBMITTED by midnight on March 7, 2014.
+If you’ll be submitting the online application for VSAC-assisted scholarships, or uploading digital versions of any supplemental materials (including essays, recommendation letters, and other documentation), all documents must be submitted by midnight on March 6, 2015.

-If you choose to submit a paper application (available here on January 1, 2014), or any supplemental materials in paper form, all documents must be POSTMARKED by March 7, 2014.Return to Top
+If you choose to submit a paper application (available here on January 1, 2015), or any supplemental materials in paper form, all documents must be postmarked by March 6, 2015.

 Scholarships For Foster-Care Youth